Avoid ruining UX with poorly integrated ads. Discover...

 Composition in design

 In graphic design, composition plays an important role.
-It serves as the foundation that supports all visual elements, ensuring that they work harmoniously to convey a specific message or evoke a particular emotion.
+It serves as the foundation that supports all visual elements, making them work to convey a message or emotion.
+In graphic design, composition plays an important role.
+It serves as the foundation that supports all visual elements, making them work to convey a message or emotion.

-This article looks into the critical role of composition in design, exploring its elements and how they can be effectively employed to enhance digital products.
+We look into the role of composition in design, exploring its elements and how they can enhance digital products.

 To truly grasp the significance of composition, one must first understand the basic elements of graphic design.
 These elements include line, shape, color, texture, space and form.
 Each serves a unique purpose and contributes to the overall aesthetic and functionality of a design.